Is Making Etsy Star Seller Worth It? Explained

 This may be difficult for sellers that sell things like stickers or jewelry supplies.
-But for some sellers they may reach this with just one sale.
+But some sellers may reach this with just one sale.
 It all depends on your pricing and how often you are bringing in new orders.

 These are the five requirements to becoming a star seller!

 Common Questions about the Star Seller Badge